 Ross Wesleyan (Uniting) Church

-The Churches of Ross: The town of Ross has three churches, all located on elm-lined Church Street.
+The town of Ross has three churches, all located on elm-lined Church Street.
 The Uniting Church, situated prominently on the hilltop, was built in 1885 and is noted for its blackwood pews and carved cherubim baptismal font, the beautiful stained glass windows and the modern tapestry which depicts the tree of life and was woven in Aubusson in France.
 The present church replaced the First Methodist church which fell into disrepair.

 The Roman Catholic Church building was originally a store and was converted in the 1920s in Gothic revival style.
 The catholics of the town were were mainly Irish convicts and emancipits and were too poor to build their own place of worship.
 Earlier services were conducted at the female factory site after it closed as a prison.
 In 1920 Father John Graham arranged for the present church to be converted from a store, bakery and residence.
 The walls were raised and the roof and tower added.
 The spire was rebuilt with a cross on top in the early 1980's.